-- The population in scope (relevant employees) was smaller in 2020 vs. 2019 due to Covid related reasons (more exclusions from the measurement due to furlough, etc.).
-This has changed the pay-mix in each gender group. - The majority of our female employees are in the lower quartiles where roles tend to be less technical and as a result lower paid regardless of gender.
-However, the few female employees within higher-level roles in the Exeter operations, Business Unit and UK Resource Units organizations positively impacted the average earnings of the smaller female workforce sample. - Our bonus schemes are gender neutral by design, but the shape of the workforce and the eligibility to participate in the global incentive compensation (IC) plan for higher level roles drives the mean bonus gap in the same way it does the gender pay gap.
-The IC pay-out in 2020 was significantly lower than in 2019 and so explains the drop in the Mean gap from 41.0% in 2019 to 18.4% in 2020.
+- The population in scope (relevant employees) was slightly higher in 2021 vs. 2020 although still excluding 53 employees from the measurement due to absences, furlough, etc. This has slightly changed the pay-mix in each gender group. - The majority of our female employees are in the lower quartiles where roles tend to be less technical and as a result lower paid regardless of gender.
+However, the few female employees within higher-level roles in the Exeter operations, Business Unit HQ and UK/European Resource Units organizations positively impacted the average earnings of the smaller female workforce sample. - Our bonus schemes are gender neutral by design.
+The shape of the workforce, the eligibility to participate in the global incentive compensation (IC) plan for higher level roles, and the associated incentive plans' results may generate substantial fluctuations of pay-out amounts in each gender pool year on year, and so modify the pay gap depending on the above reasons.